Tamil Nadu government submits draft Ordinance to exempt state students from taking Neet

 Rural students face difficulty in getting admissions, Union Minister Nirmala Sitharaman said.

-The Tamil Nadu government on Monday submitted a draft of the Ordinance requesting exemption for state students from taking the National Eligibility cum Entrance Test for a year in order to secure admission to government colleges, reported IANS.
-Tamil Nadu Health Secretary J Radhakrishnan handed over the draft to the Joint Secretary in the Union Home Ministry, RK Mitra. seeking admission to government colleges in the state
+The Tamil Nadu government on Monday submitted a draft of the Ordinance requesting that state students be exempted from taking the National Eligibility cum Entrance Test for a year in order to secure admission to government colleges, reported IANS.
+Tamil Nadu Health Secretary J Radhakrishnan handed over the draft to the Joint Secretary in the Union Home Ministry, RK Mitra.

 Union Minister Nirmala Sitharaman on Sunday said the Centre was ready to exempt Tamil Nadu from the Neet for one year if the state government passed an Ordinance.
 She emphasised that the Ordinance must specify that the exemption was sought to help rural students to get admission in government medical colleges.